Levertion/mcfunction/binary-nbt/README.md

 # Binary NBT

-A serializer and deserializer for Minecraft's [NBT](https://wiki.vg/NBT) archives with support for ergonomic roundtripping.
+A serializer and deserializer for Minecraft's [NBT](https://wiki.vg/NBT) archives with a lossless but ergonomic output format.

-Roundtripping here means that a value can be deserialized from NBT and then serialized back into exactly the same NBT value.
+Lossless here means that a value can be deserialized from NBT and then serialized back into exactly the same NBT value (i.e. the types from the NBT can be recovered).
 Ergonomic means that the deserialized value can be treated as a plain JavaScript object.
-E.g.
-`level.Data.allowCommands` works as expected for a `level.dat` file.
-Other libraries such as [`nbt`](https://www.npmjs.com/package/nbt) use custom objects, e.g. `{value: <...>, type: TAG_COMPOUND}`.This is possible through the use of ES6 [`Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)s - every deserialized object has `NBTTypeSymbol` applied to it, which is used in serialisation (with sensible defaults for when this is not provided).
+E.g. `level.Data.allowCommands` works as expected for a `level.dat` file.
+Other libraries such as [`nbt`](https://www.npmjs.com/package/nbt) use custom objects, e.g.
+`{value: <...>, type: TAG_COMPOUND}`.This is possible through the use of ES6 [`Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)s -
+every deserialized object has `NBTTypeSymbol` applied to it, which is used in serialisation (with sensible defaults for when this is not provided).
 This